devmonkey22/oso-casemgmt-django/README.md

 ## Secondary Models

 1. `Document`
-	- Document does not have permissions required of its own.
-It derives it's permissions from its related `Client` and `CaseType`.
-For example, the user must have the `casemgmt.view_document` permission through their caseload role of a caseload in which the client and document's `CaseType` are linked (Caseload Scope) or globally (not common in a case management system).
+	- Users are not assigned to documents directly.
+It derives it's role sources from its related `Client` and `CaseType`, and more accurately, from their mutual caseloads that a user is a member of.
+For example, the user must have the `casemgmt.view_document` permission through their caseload role of a caseload in which the client and document template's `CaseType` are linked (Caseload Scope) or globally (not common in a case management system).

+2. `WkcmpEligibilityData`
+    - This is an example of an extension type model, where we may want policies specific to this model, but in general, want to use the related document (and thus client/casetype/caseloads) to find scoped roles for the user.

 ## Demo Users